curiousest/curiousest.github.io/_drafts/2021-02-30-product-engineer.md

 <br/><br/>

 I wanted to improve transferrable skills.
 I expected product managers and designers to hand me specs, so I could focus on architecting and building.
-That mostly worked out, but when our team met the cofounders for strategic discussions, I couldn't contribute much.
+That kinda worked out, but when our team met the cofounders for strategic discussions, I couldn't contribute much.
 I could estimate the effort involved in building a mockup, but I couldn't propose an alternative with 2x value at 0.5x cost.
 Others could smell my lack of enthusiasm for the business - especially the cofounders, who lived and breathed it.

 <br/><br/>

-Your colleagues want you to be invested in the company and team.
+Your colleagues want you to care about the team and company.
 People who care want to work with other people who care.
 When you prove your investment in the business, others will reciprocate by investing more in you.
 I could have accelerated my growth in responsibilities and position if I displayed more enthusiasm for the product and business.

 <br/><br/>